butlerlabs/butler-blocks/README.md

     submitLabels(docInfo.trainingDocumentLabels);
 };

-// Step 5: Initialize your Document Labeler
+// Step 5: Initialize your Document Labeler!

 // This function will inject the Butler Document Labeler into the
 // div element you specified earlier with the fetched document data const initializeDocLabeler = ({ modelId, documentId }) => {